 "Stop Smile Stroll" is a public installation taking the shape of a playful intervention whilst waiting to cross the road.
-Citizens are invited to press a button which engages a cammera.
-A few frames are recorded and analysed displaying messages and custom animations overlayed on facial features depending on the mood/emotion.
+Citizens are invited to press a button which engages a camera.
+A few frames are temporarily recorded and analysed displaying messages and custom animations overlayed on facial features depending on the mood/emotion.

 The project was a Playable City Bristol competition submission won by Hirsch & Mann and supported by Watershed Arts/Pervasive Media Studio.

 I was responsible for the Computer Vision system which used facial landmark detection to overlay real-time animations.
 An initial prototype used Action Unit estimation for expression recognition, however better results were achieved using a custom trained Convolutional Neural Network using TensorFlow.

 The experience and interaction was designed by the talented Joanne Harik.

 Photography credits go to Jon Aitken